mw-orcl/ai-vector/ai-vector-search-apex-adb/tables/tables.md

     </copy>
     ```

-## Task 3: Option 1 OpenAI - Create function to generate response using OpenAI LLM
+## Task 3: Option 1 - Create function to generate response using OpenAI LLM

 The LLM involves processing both the user question and relevant text excerpts to generate responses tailored specifically to the provided context.
 It's essential to note that the nature of the response is contingent upon the question and the LLM utilized.